evrone/go-clean-template/README.md

 ### Clean Architecture Terminology
 - **Entities** are structures that business logic operates on.
-  They are located in the `internal/domain` folder.
+  They are located in the `internal/entity` folder.
-  Domain hints that we adhere to the principles of DDD (domain-driven design), and this is partly true.
   In MVC terms, entities are models.

 - **Use Cases** is business logic located in `internal/service`.